Skip to main content

 A comorbidity frequently seen among patients with glossodynia is gastro-esophageal reflux disease (GERD), a condition known to produce burning sensation.
 This can be initiated or maintained from a reduced salivary volume, which may itself contribute to symptoms felt in anatomical structures distal to the mouth (45).
 In the available literature, eleven studies measured unstimulated salivary flow (UWS) in patients with GERD, and four of these conducted on a total of 351 subjects confirmed a significant reduction in UWS, compared to 297 healthy controls (4649).
 Moreover, patients with GERD tend to be managed with further medication intake, that can contribute to decreased salivary volume.
 Hence, the vicious cycle between xerogenic medications, salivary flow, and GERD may be important.
 However, few studies have investigated the presence of GERD in patients diagnosed with glossodynia with respect to xerogenic medications (5055).

-Therefore, the objectives of this study were to investigate in patients diagnosed with glossodynia (1) the prevalence of xerogenic medication; (2) the association between salivary flow volume and medication use; (3) which medications were associated with hyposalivation; and (4) the presence and association of xerostomia and hyposalivation with or without GERD.
+Therefore, the objectives of this study were to investigate the patients diagnosed with glossodynia (1) the prevalence of xerogenic medication; (2) the association between salivary flow volume and medication use; (3) which medications were associated with hyposalivation; and (4) the presence and association of xerostomia and hyposalivation with or without GERD.
 The null hypothesis was that patients with glossodynia are unlikely to take xerogenic medications and have concurrent GERD symptomatology.

 2. Methods

-Patient's electronic health records were reviewed for eligibility, according to the following inclusion criteria: (1) diagnosis of glossodynia (International Classification of Disease ICD-10-CM, Diagnosis Code-14.6); (2) oral burning pain rated greater than 0, on a 0–10 numerical rating scale (NRS, 0 = “no pain” and 10 = “worst possible pain”).
+Patient's electronic health records were reviewed for eligibility, according to the following inclusion criteria: (1) diagnosis of glossodynia (International Classification of Disease ICD-10-CM, Diagnosis Code-14.6); and (2) oral burning pain rated greater than 0, on a 0–10 numerical rating scale (NRS, 0 = “no pain” and 10 = “worst possible pain”).
 Patients were categorized as presenting with GERD symptomatology when they had either a physician diagnosis or self-reported GERD on intake forms.
-Exclusion criteria included patients with complaints of oral burning due to known condition (anemia, oral lesion, diabetes mellitus, Sjögren's syndrome, vitamin deficiency or use of angiotensin converting enzyme inhibitors).
+Exclusion criteria included patients with complaints of oral burning due to known condition (anemia, oral lesion, diabetes mellitus, Sjögren's syndrome, vitamin deficiency, or use of angiotensin converting enzyme inhibitors).
 Although GERD has been classified among underlying medical conditions associated with oral burning symptoms, for the current investigation, participants with a complaint of GERD were included in the study population.
 The study was approved by the Institutional Review Board of the Office of Research Integrity at the University of Kentucky (Lexington KY, United States; IRB #74332).

 2.1.
 Procedure

 All patients underwent a clinical evaluation for their oral burning complaint by the same Diplomate of the American Board of Oral Medicine (C.M.).
-A thorough medical history was collected with specific questions that investigated chief complaint, systemic medical conditions, medications, parafunctional habits, alcohol consumption, smoking status, daily physical activity and laboratory results.
+A thorough medical history was collected with specific questions that investigated chief complaint, systemic medical conditions, medications, parafunctional habits, alcohol consumption, smoking status, daily physical activity, and laboratory results.

 2.1.1.
 Oral burning sensation